Proposal (1043) to South American Classification Committee

 as a Double-crested Cormorant based on the bird's apparent size next to

-Laughing Gulls; overall structure is more stout, it
+Laughing Gulls; overall structure is more stout, it has a relatively

-extensive and visibly wraps under the bill unlike that of Neotropical.
-Although
+wraps under the bill unlike that of Neotropical.
+Although hard to discern on

-hard to discern on the photos, it looks like it also has orange loral skin.
-The
+the photos, it looks like it also has orange loral skin.
+The extensively pale

 Comments